Floating cloud around page main headline text

 Brand Positioning Canvas

-What it is: This framework, popularized by April Dunford in her book *Obviously Awesome*, helps teams clearly articulate what makes them different and valuable in their market.
-The Positioning Canvas guides...
+This framework, popularized by April Dunford in her book Obviously Awesome, helps teams clearly articulate what makes them different and valuable in their market.
+The Positioning Canvas guides you through...

 Learn More